 Information resources

-We have classified the information resources in this web portal in six categories, which correspond to different goals and learning styles:
+Furthermore, we have classified the information resources in this web portal in six categories, which correspond to different goals and learning:

 Self-test